devodev/go-office365/README.md

-  content       List content that is available to be fetched for the provided content-type. content-types List content types accepted by the Microsoft API. fetch         Combination of content and audit commands. help          Help about any command start-sub     Start a subscription for the provided Content Type. stop-sub      Stop a subscription for the provided Content Type.
+  content       List content that is available to be fetched for the provided content-type. content-types List content types accepted by the Microsoft API. fetch         Combination of content and audit commands. gendoc        Generate markdown documentation for the go-office365 CLI. help          Help about any command start-sub     Start a subscription for the provided Content Type. stop-sub      Stop a subscription for the provided Content Type.